-- 1991 The City of Clewiston; - 1997 The Cities of Vero Beach and Starke; - 1998 Fort Pierce Utilities Authority (FPUA) and the Utility Board of City of Key West, Florida (KEYS) - 2000 The City of Fort Meade, the Town of Havana, and the City of Newberry; and - 2002 Kissimmee Utility Authority (KUA) and the City of Lake Worth.
+- 1991 The City of Clewiston; - 1997 The Cities of Vero Beach and Starke: - 1998 Fort Pierce Utilities Authority (FPUA) and the Utility Board of City of Key West, Florida (KEYS) - 2000 The City of Fort Meade, the Town of Havana, and the City of Newberry; and - 2002 Kissimmee Utility Authority (KUA) and the City of Lake Worth.

-ARP Participants are required to purchase all of their capacity and energy requirements from the ARP pursuant to the All-Requirements Power Supply Project Contract at a rate that is established by the Executive Committee to recover all ARP costs.
+ARP Participants are required to purchase all of their capacity and energy requirements from the ARP pursuant to the All-Requirements Power Supply Project Contract at rates that are established by the Executive Committee to recover all ARP costs.
 Those ARP Participants that own generating resources, or entitlements and/or ownership shares in FMPA power supply projects or third-party developed power plants sell the electric capacity and energy of their resource entitlements and ownership shares to the ARP pursuant to a Capacity & Energy Sales Agreement between FMPA and the ARP Participant.

-1 As further discussed in this section, the City of Vero Beach has exercised the right to modify its ARP participation by implementation of a contract rate of delivery, which pursuant to contract terms has been calculated as 0 MW.
-While it remains a participant in the ARP, effective January 1, 2010, Vero Beach no longer is purchasing capacity and energy from the ARP and no longer has a representative on the Executive Committee.
+1 As further discussed in this section, the City of Vero Beach and the City of Lake Worth, have exercised the right to modify their ARP participation by implementation of a contract rate of delivery, which pursuant to contract terms has been calculated as 0 MW.
+While they remain participants in the ARP, effective January 1, 2010 (for Vero Beach) and effective January 1, 2014 (for Lake Worth), they no longer are purchasing capacity and energy from the ARP and no longer have representatives on the Executive Committee.